Honore Daumier

 Reputation and Legacy

 Daumier's exceptional talent for satirical caricature rested upon two qualities: first, his outstanding draughtsmanship, which was strongly influenced by Rembrandt (1606-69); second, his acute observation of individuals and situations.
-In his powerful but unsentimental realism, he was close to the more famous artists such as Gustave Courbet (1819-77), while Balzac once commented that there was something of Michelangelo in Daumier, due to the sculptural modelling of some of his paintings and his noted frieze of displaced persons.
-Despite his lack of commercial success as a fine artist, he was revered by certain critics and collectors, as well as a wide circle of friends which included Degas (1834-1917), Baudelaire, and Delacroix (1798-1863).
+In his powerful but unsentimental realism, he was close to the more famous figures of French painting, such as Gustave Courbet (1819-77), while Balzac once commented that there was something of Michelangelo in Daumier, due to the sculptural modelling of some of his paintings and his noted frieze of displaced persons.
+Despite his lack of commercial success as a fine artist, he was revered by younger artists like James Ensor (1860-1949) and by certain collectors, as well as a wide circle of friends which included Degas (1834-1917), Baudelaire, and Delacroix (1798-1863).

 Drawings and paintings by Honore Daumier can be seen in many of the world's best art museums, including the Louvre, Paris.